wazuh/wazuh-documentation/source/learning-wazuh/vuln-detection.rst

       ID: 002, Name: elastic-server, IP: any, Active
       ID: 003, Name: windows-agent, IP: any, Active

-2. On wazuh-manager, query the Wazuh API for scanned hardware data about agent 002.
+2. On wazuh-server, query the Wazuh API for scanned hardware data about agent 002.

   .. code-block:: console